 Certain fractures of the elbow can increase the carrying angle of the elbow, causing the arms to stick out too much from the body.
 This is called an excessive carrying angle.

-If the angle is decreased so that the arm points toward the body, it is called a "gunstock deformity."
+Other fractures of the elbow can decrease the carrying angle of the elbow.
+If the angle is decreased, the arm points toward the body.
+This is known as a "gunstock deformity."

 Because the carrying angle varies from person to person, it is important to compare one elbow with the other when evaluating a problem with the carrying angle.

 Lazinski M, Lazinski M, Fedorczyk JM.
 Clinical examination of the elbow.
 In: Skirven TM, Osterman AL, Fedorczyk JM, Amadio PC, Feldscher SB, Shin EK, eds.
 Rehabilitation of the Hand and Upper Extremity.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 7.

 Morrey BF.
 Functional evaluation of the elbow.
 In: Morrey BF, Sanchez-Sotelo J, Morrey ME, eds.
 Morrey's The Elbow and Its Disorders.
 5th ed.
 Philadelphia, PA: Elsevier; 2018:chap 5.

 Perez EA.
 Fractures of the shoulder, arm, and forearm.
 In: Azar FM, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 14th ed.
 Philadelphia, PA: Elsevier; 2021:chap 57.